Western New Guinea: Ecology

 New Guinea is differentiated from its drier, flatter, and less fertile southern counterpart, Australia, by its much higher rainfall and its active volcanic geology.
 Yet the two land masses share a similar animal fauna, with marsupials, including wallabies and possums, and the egg-laying monotreme, the echidna.
 Other than bats and some two dozen indigenous rodent genera, there are no pre-human indigenous placental mammals.
 Pigs, several additional species of rats, and the ancestor of the New Guinea singing dog were introduced with human colonization.

 The island has an estimated 16,000 species of plant, 124 genera of which are endemic.
 Papua's known forest fauna includes; marsupials (including possums, wallabies, tree-kangaroos, cuscuses); other mammals (including the endangered long-beaked echidna); bird species such as birds-of-paradise, cassowaries, parrots, and cockatoos; the world's longest lizards (Papua monitor); and the world's largest butterflies.

 The waterways and wetlands of Papua are also home to salt and freshwater crocodile, tree monitors, flying foxes, osprey, bats and other animals; while the equatorial glacier fields remain largely unexplored.

-Protected areas within Papua province include the World Heritage Lorentz National Park, and the Wasur National Park, a Ramsar wetland of international importance.
+Protected areas within Papua include the World Heritage Lorentz National Park, and the Wasur National Park, a Ramsar wetland of international importance.
 Birdlife International has called Lorentz Park "probably the single most important reserve in New Guinea".
 It contains five of World Wildlife Fund's "Global 200" ecoregions: Southern New Guinea Lowland Forests; New Guinea Montane Forests; New Guinea Central Range Subalpine Grasslands; New Guinea mangroves; and New Guinea Rivers and Streams.
 Lorentz Park contains many unmapped and unexplored areas, and is certain to contain many species of plants and animals as yet unknown to Western science.
 Local communities' ethnobotanical and ethnozoological knowledge of the Lorentz biota is also very poorly documented.
 On the other hand, Wasur National Park has a very high value biodiversity has led to the park being dubbed the "Serengeti of Papua".
 About 70% of the total area of the park consists of savanna (see Trans-Fly savanna and grasslands), while the remaining vegetation is swamp forest, monsoon forest, coastal forest, bamboo forest, grassy plains and large stretches of sago swamp forest.
 The dominant plants include Mangroves, Terminalia, and Melaleuca species.
 The park provides habitat for a large variety of up to 358 bird species of which some 80 species are endemic to the island of New Guinea.
 Fish diversity is also high in the region with some 111 species found in the eco-region and a large number of these are recorded from Wasur.
 The park's wetland provides habitat for various species of lobster and crab as well.